Actify

 Week 1 of planning

-Choose a venue that's different enough from the office to feel like a reset — a nature lodge, a ranch, a coastal resort, or even a large Airbnb for smaller teams.
+Choose a venue different enough to feel like a reset — a nature lodge, a ranch, a coastal spot, or a large Airbnb for smaller teams.
 Confirm dates, headcount, rooms, and dietary needs.
-Book any external facilitators or adventure guides.
-Set a budget that includes travel, lodging, food, activities, and a 15% buffer for surprises.
-The venue sets the tone for the entire retreat — choose atmosphere over amenities.
+Book external facilitators if needed.
+Build a budget with a 15% buffer.
+Atmosphere over amenities — the venue sets the entire tone.

 Retreat brief document